Naresh-chandanbatve/Calculator/README.md

 3) In The Artifacts section, click on Link On Link named app.
 4) You will Download A zip File.
 5) Extract the file in any folder and Install Calculator.apk file.

+#  OR

+1) Go to my website.
+2) And you can download directly apk.